authc0d3/advent-of-code-2021/README.md

-# 🎅 The Advent of Code 2021 puzzle solutions with TypeScript
+# 🎅 The Advent of Code 2021 puzzle solutions

 This is a puzzle solutions collection of the [Advent of Code 2021](https://adventofcode.com/2021) solved with TypeScript.